About the Graphic Design Program

 The graphic design program is a concentration within the art major at SAU.
 Courses for the 52-hour art major include such subject areas as drawing, two- and three-dimensional design, painting, color, history of art, as well as courses in graphic design and typography for graphic design students.

-To view the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the art program at Spring Arbor University, download the Art PDF, taken from the undergraduate catalog.
+To view the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the art program at Spring Arbor University, download the undergraduate catalog.

 When you graduate from our program, you will have a marketable skill and opportunities for careers in graphic design and art direction.
 In addition to having a sense of background (you will know the history and development of graphic design), you will have a working knowledge of the most current layout, design and photo manipulation software.
 You will also have skills in conceptualizing, visual problem solving and working with communications objectives.
 Upon graduation, your portfolio will include numerous samples of your work, including your own letterhead, CD packaging and more.
 Visit our career development section for more information on careers in graphic design.